DIDSR/LCD_CT/README.rst

     *Expected run time (Octave): 2 min 30 s*

-4. **(Optioal) OCTAVE**:
+4. **(Optional) OCTAVE**:

    If Matlab is not available, Octave can be installed using source `install.sh` to prepare a `conda <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ environment.
-Note: this can take about 10 minutes to complete.
+This can take about 10 minutes to complete.
+Please note that the tool was fully tested on MATLAB but not on Octave.

  - Installation